triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 1. Given the answer above and the use of Triton CLI and a custom Python script, the initialization container needed both components pre-installed in it to avoid unnecessary use of ephemeral storage.

+    > [!Warning]
-    _Use of ephemeral storage can lead to pod eviction, and therefore should be avoided whenever possible._
+    > Use of ephemeral storage can lead to pod eviction, and therefore should be avoided whenever possible.

 2. Since the Triton + TRT-LLM image is already incredibly large, I wanted to avoid consuming additional host storage space with yet another container image.